JustBoolean/GameSite/README.md

 # GameSite
-Project trying to implement an idle type game using Angular as front end, .net 5 for backend and postgresql for database
+Project trying to implement an idle type game with a social aspect using Angular as front end, .net 5 for backend and postgresql for database

 To start, run dotnet run on "API" folder to start backend .net